|

 I’m so excited to have teamed up with some fun ladies to share a few summer DIY ideas!
 We are just dipping our toes into summer right now, so it’s the perfect time to add some summer style to your home.

 A collage of images featuring colorful Summer craft ideas - wreaths, centerpieces, floral arrangements and more.
-Image text overlay reads
+Image text overlay reads "9 creative summer ideas"

 I chose to do a Simple Summer Farmhouse Centerpiece with a burlap + lace table runner.
 Can you believe I chose farmhouse style??
 I know, y’all are shocked πŸ˜‰